 If a company owns valuable intellectual property, this gives them a competitive advantage, and they could be acquired by a larger company seeking their solution.

-However, if a company does not have any proprietary technology, they run the risk of being copied by a competitor or a future player in the market, which negatively impacts their valuation.
+However, if a company does not have any proprietary technology, they run the risk of being copied by a competitor or a future player in the market, which could negatively impact their valuation.

 Another key factor that VC’s weigh when valuing a startup is the market opportunity for the start-up’s business.

 First, the VC firm will estimate the market size for that start-up’s offering.
 After that, the firm will look at how much growth the startup has achieved so far and predict how much more market share the startup can acquire.

 If a start-up has a lot of untapped market share, it will be considered more valuable to a venture capital firm.

 On the other hand, if the business is close to exhausting its market opportunity, the VC firm will be less interested in investing.

 Past Success and Experience of Founders

 Like most things in life, VC firms value experience.
 Start-ups that have founders with a proven track record will be considered more valuable than companies with inexperienced leadership.

 Experience isn’t everything, but experienced leaders will be less likely to make the same mistakes that inexperienced professionals might make when growing a business for the first time.